hectormiguel1/CodeDiff-Project-1/README.md

 * **How it works/stores data**

     - A Hashmap is a data structure that implementates the interface Map of Java.
-It stores data using the Key and Value relationship, each Key is paired to a unique value.
-To access both of them you can use the index of the another.
+It stores data using the Key and Value relationship.
 You can not have duplicated key in the same hashmap but dupcated values are allowed.
+Keys are stored in a set and the values are store in a chain of nodes.
+You can acces the values using the keys.

 * **How a client interacts with it (interface)**

-   - To acces an elements from the hashmap the client can use the key to store and retreive a value.
+   - To acces an elements from the hashmap the client can use the key to store and retreive a values.
 They also have the option to get all the keys and all the values in that hashmap.

 * **The pros and cons of using the data structure**